jamesaustinmiley/Post-Installation-Configuration/README.md

 <br />

 <p>
-In osTicket, Roles define what an agent is allowed to do inside the helpdesk.
+In osTicket, Roles define what an agent is allowed to do within the help desk.
 As an Administrator, you can manage the available roles and even add new ones.
-When adding a new role, you decide what an agent is able to do with regards to tickets, tasks, and the knowledgebase.
+When adding a new role, you decide what an agent can do regarding tickets, tasks, and the knowledge base.
 Create a new role named Supreme Admin and give it full access.
 </p>
 <p>
 <img src="https://imgur.com/dRNtDFL.png" alt="Add New Role"/>